Contrast-Security-OSS/docs/content/admin/org_settings/integrations/JIRA.md

 <a href="assets/images/Two-way-jira-integration.png" rel="lightbox" title="Enable two-way integration"><img class="thumbnail" src="assets/images/Two-way-jira-integration.png"/></a>

 In the JIRA configuration page, begin setup by checking the box to **Enable two-way integration**.
 This generates a URL that appears below the checkbox, which your JIRA administrator must use to register a webhook in JIRA.
 Clicking the link opens a new tab that takes you to [instructions for registering webhooks](https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-rest).
+Place a check for the **updated** event type under **Issue** column for **Issue related events** in the webhook configuration.

 > **Note:** When you delete a configuration with two-way integration enabled, you must delete the webhook configuration from your JIRA administrator console to completely remove the integration.